-1 c cold mashed sweet
+- 1 c cold mashed sweet potatoes

-potatoes 4 T milk
+- 4 T milk Salt and pepper

-Salt and pepper 1 t baking powder
+- 1 t baking powder

-12 marshmallows Fine dry bread crumbs
+- 12 marshmallows Fine dry bread crumbs 2 eggs beaten

-2 eggs beaten Beat potatoes with a little hot milk until they are fluffy but not too soft.
+Beat potatoes with a little hot milk until they are fluffy but not too soft.
 Mix in baking powder and seasoning.
 Form 2 tablespoons of potato mixture around each marshmallow.
-Roll in bread crumbs, then in egg which has been diluted with milk. then in bread crumbs.
+Roll in bread crumbs, then in egg which has been diluted with milk, then in bread crumbs.

 Cook 3 minutes in hot fat.
-Drain on paper and serve at once with baked apple rings. --0--
+Drain on paper and serve at once with baked apple rings.

 New from Berkline.
-A recliner that only needs 3 inches from the wall.
-Perfect for your space problem.
+A recliner that only needs 3 inches space problem.
 See at Brown Furniture.